mosdef-hub/reproducibility_study/reproducibility_project/README.md

 ```
 or check out the [FlowProject documentation](https://docs.signac.io/en/latest/flow-project.html).

+## Simulation Analysis

 Finally after running or submitting the engine-specific simulation projects, to run the analysis of the simulation output you would run:
 ```bash
 python project-analysis.py run
 ```

+**NOTE The order in which the simulation project should be ran is as follows**
+1. Change into the `aggregate_summary` subdirectory and initialize its workspace
+	* `cd aggregate_summary; python aggregate_init.py; cd ..`
+2. Check the status of the `project-analysis.py` and observe any available operations
+	* `python project-analysis.py status`
+3. Run the first round of analysis operations
+	* `python project-analysis.py run`
+4. Continue steps **2-3** until no operations remain

 ## Dashboard instructions
 [Signac-dashboard](https://docs.signac.io/projects/dashboard/en/latest/) is a convenient application for displaying a signac project.